PGScatalog/pgsc_calc/_sources/troubleshooting.rst.txt

 - ``--min_overlap`` defaults to 0.75 (75% of variants in scoring file must be
   present in target genomes).
 Try changing this parameter!

-The workflow isn't using much resources (e.g. RAM / CPU)
+The workflow isn't using many resources (e.g. RAM / CPU)
 --------------------------------------------------------

 Did you forget to set ``--max_cpu`` or ``--max_memory?``